48 Sights in Marseille, France (with Map and Images)

 Show sight on map

-The Sainte-Marie-Madeleine des Chartreux church is place Edmond-Audran in the 4th arrondissement of Marseille.
-Before being a parish church, this church was the chapel of a monastery of the Chartreux order which gave its name to the district.
+The church of Sainte-Marie-Madeleine des Chartreux is located on Place Edmond-Audran in the 4th arrondissement of Marseille.
+Before being a parish church, this church was the chapel of a monastery of the Carthusian order which gave its name to the district.

 Wikipedia: Église des Chartreux de Marseille (FR)